jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

-add a file called ``dictionaries.py`` to the project folder and the test passes
+after adding a file called ``dictionaries.py`` to the project folder, the test passes

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^